dianalam/dsp/statistics/8-2-sampling_dist.md

 >> **Prompt:** Suppose you draw a sample with size `n = 10` from an exponential distribution with `λ = 2`.
 Simulate this experiment 1000 times and plot the sampling distribution of the estimate `L`.
 Compute the standard error of the estimate and the 90% confidence interval.
 Repeat the experiment with a few different values of n and make a plot of standard error versus `n`.

 >> **Answer:**
-As `n` gets bigger, the standard error decreases and the CI becomes narrower.
+As we can see in the outputs below, as `n` gets bigger, the standard error decreases and the CI becomes narrower.
+Based on the `n` vs. standard error chart, it appears that the critical `n` interval is somewhere between `n = 10` and `n = 100` -- the standard error decreases quite dramatically between those values; after `n = 100`, the magnitude of the slope begins to decrease.

 >> Statistic | n = 10 | n = 100 | n = 500 | n = 1000
 ---- | ---- | ---- | ---- | ----